 A study of bacteria and other life forms from the standpoint of classification, morphology, physiology and environmental factors, and of the relation of bacteria to water, foods, industrial processes and diseases.
 Three hours lecture and three hours laboratory.
-Prerequisites: Four hours of Biology or CORE 2324; Eight hours of Chemistry; Junior standing.
+Prerequisites: Four hours of Biology; Eight hours of Chemistry; Junior standing.
 Fall.

-1 J.D.
+&lt;sup>1 J.D.
 Patterson Professor of Biology